 If you find that AD/CVD cases do apply to your commodities, you should ensure your Importer Bond amount is sufficient to include the additional anti-dumping/countervailing duties.
 It is also critical to confirm the bond is approved to cover such activity, as entries subject to AD/CVD can be at much higher risk of increased duty bills and typically remain unliquidated longer than standard consumption entries, which can create stacking exposure.

-Additionally, you may need to set up reimbursement certificates (in situations where ADD applies).
+Additionally, you may need to set up non-reimbursement certificates.

 Make sure you can also provide that information to your Customs Broker.
 When filing a declaration with CBP, they will need to know whether or not any AD/CVD cases apply to your commodities.